lokalized/lokalized-java/README.md

 Note that the supported comparison operators for cardinality, ordinality, gender, and phonetic forms are `==` and `!=`.
 You cannot say `bookCount < CARDINALITY_FEW`, for example.

 Alternative expression recursion is supported.
-That is, each value for `alternatives` can itself have `translation`, `placeholders`, `commentary`, and `alternatives`.
+That is, each value for `alternatives` can itself have `translation`, `commentary`, `placeholderMetadata`, `placeholders`, and `alternatives`.
 You can also use the simpler string-only form if no special translation functionality is needed.

 Alternative evaluation follows these rules: